Cremeforest/mci-ad-modular-risk-validation/README.md

 ## Calibration analysis

-External calibration was also audited.
-The frozen model retained useful risk ranking in NACC, while a lightweight recalibration layer improved long-horizon probability estimates without retraining the prediction model.
+External calibration was audited as a secondary analysis.
+A lightweight recalibration layer improved long-horizon probability estimates without retraining the prediction model.

 ---